webfoolery/Swiss-Army-Knife/README.md

 * **Login redirect:** Choose a page to redirect users to after a successful login.

+* **Custom home page for registered users:** Select a page from the menu structures to set as a default home page, even over-riding the Joomla! default home.

+* **Generator metatag fixer:** I dislike that Joomla! adds its own generator metatag.
+With this you can removeit or set your own choice of names in the tag.

 ## Changelog
 **2014-10-07**
 Initial draft version
+**2014-12-08**
+Code tidying
+Adds custom home page for registered users
+Adds Generator metatag fixer